OWASP/Go-SCP/src/cryptographic-practices/pseudo-random-generators.md

 let's talk about "random numbers".

-Cryptography relies on some randomness, but for the sake of correctness what most programming languages provide out-of-the-box is a **pseudo**-random number
+Cryptography relies on some randomness, but for the sake of correctness what most programming languages provide out-of-the-box is a pseudo-random number
 generator: [Go's math/rand][1] is not an exception.

 You should carefully read the documentation when it states that "_Top-level